Loading...

 1936

-New Greenpoint manufacturing plant enables production of pull chains.
+New Greenpoint manufacturing plant enabled production of pull chains.

 1937

-Acquisition of American Insulated Wire, adding wire, cable, and cord products.
+Acquisition of American Insulated Wire added wire, cable, and cord products.

 1940s

-WWII contributions: Manufacturing materials for the Allied war effort, including bead-chain for GI dog tags.
+Manufacturing efforts during World War II, supporting the Allied war effort, included bead-chain for GI dog tags.

 Our History 2.1